Skip to main content

 2. Red Ink

-Please ask any prescriber for a re-print if there is red ink, printed or written, within a prescription as this is dropped by ICR, sent for re-scan or keyed manually from paper and impacts the timeliness of your payment.
+Please ask any prescriber for a re-print if there is red ink, printed or written, within a prescription as this is not registered by scanning software and has to be sent for re-scan or keyed manually from paper.
+This impacts the timeliness of your payment.

 In some instances, the patient notes part of the prescription form has been folded over and not detached from the prescription itself.
 PSD does not require the repeat part of the prescription form and requests that these are removed and do not form part of the prescription submission.
 The impact of this is that if the notes page is not removed and folded over, when these are scanned, we may not capture an image of the rear side of the prescription with a patient signature for Scheule 2 & 3 controlled drugs, which is a mandatory requirement as per circular pca2022-p-27.pdf and required for NHS Board Controlled Drug Accountable Officers.